MasDrago/Facemask-Detection/README.md

 The dataset is composed by MAFA, WIDER FACE and various other datasets.<br/>
 Annotations of training and validation set is available in madel_data folder in YOLO format.
 ## Pre trained Weights:
 If you do not wish to train weights from scratch.
-Here are the weights we obtained after training for decent amount of time ->
+Here are the weights I obtained after training for decent amount of time -> [weights](https://drive.google.com/file/d/1-BL5nkVSjwBxOpDbTzBWOIHn8I-HopaF/view?usp=sharing)<br/>
-[weights](https://drive.google.com/file/d/1-BL5nkVSjwBxOpDbTzBWOIHn8I-HopaF/view?usp=sharing)<br/>
 ## Training Weights:
 For training from scratch, download pretrained weights on COCO dataset from [here](https://pjreddie.com/media/files/yolov3.weights) and paste it in model_data folder.
 Then,